- Departments H-Z

 Unified Sewer Plan Update

-The Unified Sewer Plan will reflect Pierce County’s ongoing commitment to a healthy Puget Sound and our goals of supporting vibrant communities, effective government and economic growth.
+The Unified Sewer Plan will reflect Pierce County’s ongoing commitment to a healthy Puget Sound and our goals for supporting vibrant communities, effective government, and economic growth.

 The Unified Sewer Plan will also address elements required by the Department of Ecology, including the general sewerage planning, expansion of sustainability, resource recovery efforts (biosolids and biogas management), and improved treatment to reduce nutrients in outflow.

-As part of developing the Unified Sewer Plan, Sewer Division staff will engage with ratepayers, elected officials, tribes, stakeholders, and regulators to understand their expectations and to develop strategies for how best to balance those expectations while maintaining affordable rates.
+Sewer Division staff will engage with ratepayers, elected officials, tribal partners, stakeholders, and regulators to understand their expectations and to develop strategies for how best to balance those expectations while maintaining affordable rates.

 Our business case evaluations will include consideration of the environment and social awareness to the standard cost/benefit/risk analysis, and address sustainability, sewer capacity, resource recovery and wastewater treatment byproducts (such as biosolids, biogas and nutrient reduction).